harsaharsa/appgyver-js-api/gyroscope/methods/addEventListener.md

 **Parameters**

 * *function* **successCallback**<br>
-    Standard success callback function.
-The callback parameters contain data from the gyroscope, namely the angles of rotation, as follows:
+    The success callback function's callback parameters contain data from the gyroscope, namely the angles of rotation, as follows:

         * *double* **alpha**
         The rotation, in degrees, of the device frame around its z-axis.
 Values are between 0 and 360.